xusky69/mp3.ai-API/README.md

 **PLEASE READ**:
-a. the first time you spawn the dev server, it will take a long time to boot, as it will be downloading the sentiment transformer model
+- the first time you spawn the dev server, it will take a long time to boot, as it will be downloading the sentiment transformer model
-b. subsequent dev server executions will also be longer than the usual, as it will take some time to initialize the sentiment transformer model
+- subsequent dev server executions will also be longer than the usual, as it will take some time to initialize the sentiment transformer model

 ## Setting up docker environment
 1. cd to the repo root & run